PixelatedLagg/Impart/.github/README.md

 # CSWeb-lib
 ## A C# library dedicated to streamlining web development.
-Made to replace HTML, CSS, and Javascript with a single C# file.
+Made to replace HTML and CSS fluency with a single C# file.
+### (still in very early development - use at your own risk!)